 Tip: it’s easy to make several of these at a time – so fold the vinyl cloth over and cut 2 , do the same for the flannel and or terry cloth.
 This way you will be able to make multiple bibs.

 2 – Adjust the strap length and check against child

-I made the strap extra long on the pattern, This way you can adjust it to fit your child perfectly – some kids need the bib right under their chin – others like to have a little more room.
+I made the strap extra long on the free baby bib pattern pdf, This way you can adjust it to fit your child perfectly – some kids need the baby bib right under their chin – others like to have a little more room.
 Take the flannel and hold it around the child’s neck and mark the proper length.

 If you are doing the elastic enclosure -We’re placing elastic at the end so not much over lap is needed.

 If you are using a button hole or Velcro allow for some over lap.
 If you don’t have access to the child there are guidelines on the pattern.